vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 Reward metrics are scoped by market and measured per epoch hence are reset at the end of the epoch.

 There will be the following fee metrics:
-1. Sum of fees paid (in a given market).
+1. Sum of maker fees paid (in a given market).
 1. Sum of maker fees received (in a given market).
 1. Sum of LP fees received (in a given market).